Deshmukh: Local office

 These were, in the 1940s, the layer of the very large landowners in Telangana.
-They owned from 2,000-3,000 acres at the lower end to 160000 acre at the upper scale.
+They owned from 2,000 to 3,000 acres at the lower end to 160000 acre at the upper scale.
 The reforms abandoned the previous practice, of auctioning off the revenue collection in the government-administered areas to farmers, in favour of direct revenue collection by the State.
 The 'revenue farmers' were given land in compensation.
 Most of them availed of the opportunity to seize as much of the best land as they could.
 They also received a pension.
 The Deshmukhs were thus given a dominant position in the rural economy which they proceeded resolutely to strengthen during the succeeding decades.

 Writing in the nineteenth century, Major W. H. Skyes, the statistical reporter to the Government of Bombay, described the Deshmukh:

 The Desmukhs were, no doubt, originally appointed by Government, and they possessed all the above advantages, on the tenure of collecting and being responsible for the revenue, for superintending the cultivation and police of their districts, and carrying into effect all orders of Government.
 They were, in fact, to a district what a Patil is to a village; in short, were charged with its whole Government.